-- 15.1 Confirmed marks will be presented as follows: - (a) the original mark achieved in each module or component that was reassessed; - (b) the actual mark achieved at Reassessment; - the capped mark achieved as a result of Reassessment; the capped mark will be recorded against the module (for 'Pass on Aggregate' modules) or component (for 'Pass all components' modules) for use in the Final Assessment for degree classification purposes. - 15.2 The Board of Examiners shall receive recommendations from the Extenuating Circumstances Panel in accordance with Regulation 10 and information from the Module Assessment Board and Stage Assessment Board as appropriate.
+- 15.1 Confirmed marks will be presented as follows: - (a) the original mark achieved in each module or component that was reassessed; - (b) the actual mark achieved at Reassessment; - the overall module mark calculated following Reassessment; the capped mark will be recorded against the module (for 'Pass on Aggregate' modules) or component (for 'Pass all components' modules) for use in progression and degree classification purposes. - 15.2 The Board of Examiners shall receive recommendations from the Extenuating Circumstances Panel in accordance with Regulation 10 and information from the Module Assessment Board and Stage Assessment Board as appropriate. - 15.3 The Board of Examiners shall confirm that a student has satisfactorily completed the Stage where the student has achieved the following in the Stage in question: - (a) at least the pass mark for all numerically-marked modules, including individual components of modules and/or individual sections within examinations where required and stipulated in the Programme Specification;

-- 15.3 The Board of Examiners shall confirm that a student has satisfactorily completed the Stage where the student has achieved the following in the Stage in question: - (a) at least the pass mark for all numerically-marked modules including individual components of modules and/or individual sections within examinations where required and stipulated in the Programme Specification; - (b) a Pass, or Distinction where appropriate and available, in modules assessed as Pass/Fail; - (c) any additional progression requirement/s for the Stage as specified in the appropriate Programme Specification.
+- (b) a Pass, or Distinction where appropriate and available, in modules assessed as Pass/Fail; - (c) any additional progression requirement/s for the Stage as specified in the appropriate Programme Specification.